Buy USDINR; target of 76.00 - 76.20: ICICI Direct

 ICICI Direct The rupee again approached its sizeable Call base of 76.
-We feel a close above these levels would open the gates for more upsides but looking at the consolidation in Dollar Index we feel, the rupee will remain in a range.
+We feel a close above these levels would open the gates for more upsides.
+However, looking at the consolidation in Dollar index we feel, the rupee will remain in a range.

 ICICI Direct's currency report on USDINR